Balzu/g4-2025-website/docs/_pages/index.markdown

 ### A Look Inside the Noise: Reddit as a Mirror of Cyber Perception

-While news headlines often spotlight big attacks and corporate responses, platforms like **Reddit** offer a bottom-up perspective — revealing what people actually say, feel, and fear when facing digital threats.
+While news headlines often spotlight big attacks and corporate responses, platforms like **Reddit** offer a bottom up perspective,  revealing what people actually say, feel, and fear when facing digital threats.

 By analyzing thousands of Reddit comments and posts mentioning terms like phishing, data breach, ransomware, or zero trust, a more complex picture emerges.
 Conversations aren’t always polarized; users express both **concern and confusion**, sometimes anger, sometimes surprise.
-And the **volume of posts is growing**, suggesting that cybersecurity is no longer a niche topic — it's becoming a **mainstream, lived experience,** especially for those who've had their identities stolen or accounts compromised.
+And the **volume of posts is growing**, suggesting that cybersecurity is no longer a niche topic but it's becoming a **mainstream, lived experience**, especially for those who've had their identities stolen or accounts compromised.

-This growing discourse, rich in emotion and nuance, underscores a simple truth: **cybersecurity is not just about systems — it’s about people.**
+This growing discourse, rich in emotion and nuance, underscores a simple truth: **cybersecurity is not just about systems, it’s about people**.

 <div style="display: flex; justify-content: center;">
   <div>